rrd108/vue-mess-detector/docs/contribute.md

    - Familiarize yourself with the details related to the selected issue.
    - If you have any questions, feel free to ask in the issue discussion or open a new issue.
+   - Ask in the issue to *assign the issue* to you.
+So we can avoid multiple contributors working on the same issue.

 ::: tip
 You can use the rule generator to create a skeleton rule file and a skeleton test file.
 Run the following command and follow the instructions: